timescale/docs/timescaledb/tutorials/nyc-taxi-cab/query-iot.md

 # Query the data

-Now that you have your dataset loaded, you can start constructing some queries to discover what your data tells you.
+When you have your dataset loaded, you can start constructing some queries to discover what your data tells you.
 In this section, you learn how to write queries that answer these questions:

 *   How many rides take place each day?